Everybody's Talkin': Personnel

+In addition, not on the AFM contract sheet, playing the banjo on the track is Randy Cierley Sterling.

 Theme and style

 Described in The Rock Snob*s Dictionary as an "anti-urban plaint", "Everybody's Talkin'" depicts the introverted speaker's inability to connect with others.
 Not hearing or truly seeing them, the speaker declares an intention to leave for the ocean and the summer breeze.
 AllMusic's Denise Sullivan describes Neil's version as "positively spooky and Spartan" by comparison to Nilsson's better-known cover, whose arrangement she felt captured the "freedom, shrouded in regret and loss, implied in the lyric".

 The line "Going where the weather suits my clothes" is paraphrased from "Going Down the Road Feeling Bad", a traditional American folk song.